Chieftain (tank): Development

 This work led to a War Office specification for a new tank.
 The General Staff specification drew on the experience of Centurion tanks in the Korean War as well as that of the Conqueror tank.
 The tank was expected to be able to engage the enemy at long range, from defensive positions, and be proof against medium artillery.
 To this end, the gun was to have a greater angle of depression than the 8 degrees of Conqueror and would be equipped with better frontal armour.
 The tank was expected to achieve a firing rate of 10 rounds per minute in the first minute and six per minute for the following four.

 The first few prototypes were provided for troop trials from 1959 which identified a number of changes.
 Improvements to address engine vibration and cooling resulted in a redesign of the rear hull.
-This increased the design weight to nearly 50 tons and accordingly the suspension (which had been designed for 45 tons) was strengthened.
-Trackpads had to be fitted to protect roads from damage and the ground clearance increased.
+This increased the design weight to nearly 50 tons, so the suspension (which had been designed for 45 tons) was strengthened.
+Trackpads had to be fitted to protect roads from damage, and the ground clearance increased.
 The design was accepted in the early 1960s.

 Britain and Israel had collaborated on the development in its latter stages with a view to Israel purchasing and domestically producing the vehicle.
 Two prototypes were delivered as part of a four-year trial.
-However, it was eventually decided not to sell the marque to the Israelis (since, at that period of time in the late 1960s, the UK was more friendly towards the Arab states and Jordan than to Israel), which prompted them to follow their own development programme.
+However, it was eventually decided not to sell the tank to the Israelis (since, in the late 1960s, the UK was more friendly towards the Arab states and Jordan than to Israel), which prompted them to follow their own development programme.